 - 2. What happens if you gauge G?
 In general this produces a new state, with TO (or gapless).
 That state can be used as a label on the SPT.
 (This works both ways: labelling TO or gapless states is the hard part.)
 I'm not going to say more about this here. - 3.
 Weird, seemingly-forbidden stuff at the surface.
-For example, the surface could have half-integer Hall response, but no topological order.
+For example, the surface could have half-integer Hall response, but a gap and no topological order.
 Or the surface can have patterns of fractionalization that violate associativity constraints.
 The general name for these phenomena, which mean that the effective action of the edge theory is not gauge invariant, is anomalies.
 And the phenomenon where the presence of the bulk theory allows for would-be-impossible things on the boundary, is called anomaly inflow.

 This concept of anomaly has many manifestations.
-A useful basic definition of an anomaly is any obstruction to gauging a symmetry, that is, to treating the background fields as dynamical variables.
+A useful definition of an anomaly is any obstruction to gauging a symmetry, that is, to treating the background fields as dynamical variables.
 The name comes from high energy physics.
 The perspective there is that there can be symmetries of the classical action that are not symmetries of the path integral (i.e. of the path integral measure).
+What this really means is that such a field theory cannot be realized on a lattice in such a way that the symmetry can be gauged.
 We'll have an occasion to review some examples of this in a bit.